esmeralday/esmeralday.github.io/index.md

 The pin should be light (<500g) to make it easier to grasp.

+- make pin heavier (why is it only 0.9 grams right now?? its steel...)
-- Use friction coefficient of glass
+- Use friction coefficient of glass - value of 0.4 gives error and causes job to abort (0.1 still fine)
+- model full size gripper with full mesh
+- add shaking (2-4Hz) to tet grip on pin
 - Run jobs with different amounts of pressure and record results

+ALSO:
+- try get forces from SOFA simulation

 The end results should look like this:
-A table relating pressure, forces and whether or not the grasp was successful (Y/N).
+A table relating pressure, contact forces and whether or not the grasp was successful (Y/N).

 # Questions

 - Can I submit several jobs at a time (i.e. several pressure inputs to simulate at the same time, rather than manually submitting different jobs)?